 The big breakthrough was the conceptual leap of programmability.
 A machine is programmable if its inputs not only control the values it operates on, but the operations it performs.

-The first programmable computing machine was envisioned (but never successfully built) in the 1830s by Charles Babbage.
 Babbage was born in London in 1791 and studied mathematics at Cambridge.
 In the 1800s, calculations were done by looking up values in large books of mathematical and astronomical tables.
 These tables were computed by hand, and often contained errors.
 The calculations were especially important for astronomical navigation, and when the values were incorrect a ship would miscalculate its position at sea (sometimes with tragic consequences).